 Are There Other Possible Outcomes of a Speeding Ticket?

 Depending on where you reside, you might get a ‘deferral’ if this is your first moving violation.
 A deferral means that you will pay the ticket fine, but your ticket will be dismissed after a certain period, provided that you do not commit any further offenses during that period.

-If you were issued a speeding ticket, our traffic lawyers in Illinois are here to help.
+If you were issued a speeding ticket, our Chicago traffic ticket law firm is here to help.
 From lesser violations to charges that threaten your driving privileges, we can handle your case.
 Contact us today for a FREE consultation to discuss your options.